idameitil/sdpl-utilizing-gts/README.md

 This will create the file `data/wzy/wzy.tsv`

 ## Retrieving Wzxs and Wzzs
-To retrieve the Wzx and Wzz entries run `src/data-collection-and-preprocessing/`
+To retrieve the Wzx and Wzz entries run `src/data-collection-and-preprocessing/retrieve-wzx-and-wzz.py` This will create the files `data/wzx.tsv` and `data/wzz.tsv`

 ### Expanding with Blast
 We use the HPC to